jatindhankhar/jatindhankhar.github.io/_posts/blog/2017-05-11-gsoc-sugar-labs-week-1.md

 ## Goals for next Week

-Hping to learn new things and share some good things I know, this is going to be something new and exciting.
+Hoping to learn new things and share some good things I know, this is going to be something new and exciting.
 Thanks for spending your time reading this.
 If you find any mistake, typo or grammatical mistake, let me know